We also offer full Cub Scout camping programs at these and other sites around the council service area.

 In addition to our summer camping opportunities we offer a range of other camping opportunities for programmed and open weekend camping.
 Camp Woodland offer year round camping opportunities.

 At Camp Woodland both cabins and tenting sites are available.
 Cabins come with bunks and mattresses for all, and a wood stove or fireplace insert and wood.
 All registrations must be accompanied with payment and made with the camping department at the council office.
-Also required is a complete rooster of both the scouts and adults in camp.
+Also required is a complete roster of both the scouts and adults in camp.
 Please use Camp Woodland Unit Roster for this matter.

 Millard Fillmore National Historic Trail